 The job specification is a brief version of the job description and will help you narrow the focus of your interview team questions and priorities when you are hiring an employee to fill this role.
 It is also useful for job postings because it helps you zero in on the really critical components of the job.

 Later, when an employee starts a new job, it's an easy document for the manager to share and utilize as a tool to create goals and objectives and set priorities with the employee.
 The job specification document is just generally more approachable and usable than a full-length job description.

 Use the Job Specification to Attract Candidates for Your Role

 You will also want to use this job specification on your recruiting website where interested prospective employees can read through your key needs from the person who takes on the role.
 This will allow them to determine whether they have the appropriate qualifications for the job before spending the time filling out a job application and customizing a resume and cover letter.

-The following requirements (job specifications) were determined by job analysis and derived from the job description as crucial for success in the human resources director role.
+The following requirements (job specifications) were determined by the job analysis and derived from the job description as being crucial for success in the human resources director role.
 The successful candidate for the human resources director position will possess these qualifications.

 Human Resources Director Experience